gmontamat/gentun/README.md

 ```

 Note that in Genetic Algorithms, the *fitness* of an individual is supposed to be maximized.
 By default in this
-framework, the fittest individual of the *Population* class is the one with lowest fitness value (so as to minimize
+framework, the fittest individual of the *Population* class is the one with lowest fitness value (so as to minimize the
-RMSE or log loss for example).
-To make the class more flexible, you can pass the argument **minimize=False** to override
+loss, *rmse* or *binary crossentropy* for example).
+To make the *Population* class more flexible, you can pass the
-this behaviour.
+parameter **minimize=False** to override this behaviour and maximize your fitness metric.

 ## Custom individuals and grid search